 - Open Badges 3.0 [Preview]

 - Open Badges 2.1 (Badge Connect API) - Candidate Final status

 - Open Badges Technical Project Group

 - The 1EdTech Student Learning Data Model visualizes a digital ecosystem interconnected with real-time data.
 Log in with your 1EdTech member credentials to access specification-level Mapping and Discovery in the tool.

 Verifiable digital credentials such as Open Badges are an increasingly important means for educational institutions, employers, and other learning organizations to recognize a learner's skills, competencies, and achievements.

 Designed based on learner-agency principles, Open Badges put learners in control of their credentials by enabling them to claim and display the badge on any platform.
 Open Badges are also portable rather than tied to one specific system (e.g., badging platform, learning management system, social media site).
 Open Badges contain rich metadata that provides information about the issuing organization, the recipient, and evidence that substantiates the earning of the badge.

-In January 2017, IMS Global assumed responsibility to lead the evolution of the Open Badges specification and to ensure the sustainability of the future Open Badges ecosystem.
-IMS is committed to furthering the adoption, integration, and transferability of learners' digital credentials within and across institutions, non-traditional learning opportunities, and employment centers.
+In January 2017, 1EdTech assumed responsibility to lead the evolution of the Open Badges specification and to ensure the sustainability of the future Open Badges ecosystem.
+1EdTech is committed to furthering the adoption, integration, and transferability of learners' digital credentials within and across institutions, non-traditional learning opportunities, and employment centers.

-Contact us to learn more about how you can get involved in the Open Badges Project Group or for more information about the IMS Global Digital Credentials Initiative.
+Contact us to learn more about how you can get involved in the Open Badges Project Group or for more information about the 1EdTech Digital Credentials Initiative.